Noise Levels in 02120, MA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 8,492 02120 residents, or 75.5%, live above that level.
 By land area, 76.5% of 02120 is above 55 dBA.

 Average noise levels for 02120 residents, grouped by direction from the center of 02120.
-Eastern 02120 carries the highest population-weighted average; Western 02120 carries the lowest.
-Just 50% of residents in Western 02120 live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in Eastern 02120.
+The highest population-weighted average is in northeastern 02120; the lowest is in southwestern 02120, where just 58% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central 02120